eliasyeme/alx-low_level_programming/0x00-hello_world/README.md

 # Hello World
-- Basic intro to c assignments
+## Basic intro to c assignments
+0-preproccessor - script that runs a C file through the preprocessor and save the result into another file